Robert Motl Heading link

 Doctoral Student

-Petra Šilić, a native of Croatia, is an international second-year doctoral student in the Kinesiology and Nutrition Program at UIC.
+Petra Šilić, a native of Croatia, is an international doctoral student in the Kinesiology and Nutrition Program at UIC.
 She earned her Bachelor of Science in Kinesiology from the University of Alabama at Birmingham (UAB), where she had the privilege of working as a research coordinator in the ENRL at UAB.
 In this role, Petra coordinated large exercise clinical trials in MS. Her primary research interest is exploring exercise and physical activity as treatment for anxiety symptoms in persons with MS and anxiety disorders.

 Sydney DeJonge